Categories

 Uncategorized

-Shepherd Daily Devotional – Grace to Lead
+Shepherd Daily Devotional – The “Lot” Strategy

 Written By Ben Dankaka

-Prayer: Lord Jesus, I need your grace.
+Prayer: Lord Jesus, increase my faith.
 Amen.

 Unless otherwise stated all scripture quotations are from the Holy Bible, New International Version.